db-developer/grunt-jsonfile/docs/grunt.md

 Open a shell to run code coverage, make sure the environment is set, cd into the forked grunt-jsonfile directory and run: <code>grunt coverage</code>.
 The results of a code coverage run are located in the directory <code>dist/coverage</code>.

+### api docs ###

+Open a shell to run generation of api docs.
+Make sure the environment is set, cd into the forked grunt-jsonfile directory and run: <code>grunt docs</code>.
+The result of api doc generation is located in the directory <code>´docs/api</code>.

 ### building ###

 You have the choice of either simply creating grunt-json-&lt;version&gt;.tgz by running <code>grunt build</code> or to run all tests, code coverage and creating grunt-json-&lt;version&gt;.tgz by <code>grunt all</code>.